-The following is for informational purposes only and is effective as of February 9, 2023.
-Please consult your tax professional about amounts you may need to report on your Federal or State tax returns, as it is your responsibility to report applicable amounts relating to your resale ticket transactions.
+The following is for informational purposes only and is effective as of January 2, 2025.
+Please consult your tax advisor about amounts you may need to report on your Federal or State tax returns, as it is your responsibility to report applicable amounts relating to your resale ticket transactions.

 Learn more about Form 1099-K here: Understanding Your Form 1099-K and Form 1099-K FAQs